Smarter practical implementation of digital technology to enhance active and healthy living

 Older workers are a major asset.
 Employees are encouraged to retire later in life in some European countries.
 However, promoting employment opportunities for an ageing workforce requires new thinking at company, national and EU level.

-THEME 6: The open category (no thematic area)
+THEME 6: The open workshop category (no thematic area)

 This is your chance to be creative!